thomasabishop/eolas/Programming_Languages/NodeJS/Modules/Core/process.md

 ]
 ```

+The first item is the last executed process.
+The second is the array of arguments.

-The first value is a reference to the Node runtime binary.
-The second is the file that was passed to node.
+In the array, the first value is a reference to the Node runtime binary.
+The second is the file that was passed to Node.

 If we passed in a parameter we would get that too: